CMU-17313Q/nodebb-f24-codehers/UserGuide.md

-## 3.User Guide for Bug/Feedback Form and Bug Archive Features
+## 4. User Guide for Bug/Feedback Form and Bug Archive Features

 ---